-Iberia Sala VIP Dalí Lounge is open 05:45- 23:00h for Business Class passengers.
+Iberia Sala VIP Dalí Lounge is open 5:45 am – 11:00 pm for Business Class passengers.
 This is one of the best VIP lounges in Madrid airport and is located in Terminal 4 on floor 2.
-Characterised by it’s functional and modern spaces, this lounge also offers good food and drink including alcohol as well as bathrooms and showers.
-You can access this lounge if you are flying British Airways out of Madrid Airport, with a Club Europe / Business Class ticket.
+Characterized by its functional and modern spaces, this lounge also offers good food and drink, including alcohol, as well as bathrooms and showers.
+You can access this lounge if you are flying British Airways out of Madrid Airport with a Club Europe / Business Class ticket.

-The buffet offers self-serve alcohol, soft drinks, juice, beer, wine and an espresso machine as well as sandwiches, pastries, breads, pretzels, nuts and Haagen-Dazs.
+The buffet offers self-serve alcohol, soft drinks, juice, beer, wine, and an espresso machine, as well as sandwiches, pastries, bread, pretzels, nuts, and Haagen-Dazs.

 3. VIP lounge at T4 Arrivals Hall

-You can also use the VIP lounge in the Arrivals Hall of T4 where you have all that you need to rest after a long flight.
-Take a breather and start your day energised after a long trip.
+You can also use the VIP lounge in the Arrivals Hall of T4, where you have all that you need to rest after a long flight.
+Take a breather and start your day energized after a long trip.

-If your final destination is Madrid and you are in Business Class on a flight of more than four-hours operated by Iberia Group you will get access to this lounge.
-Iberia Plus Platinum customers (on flights operated and/or marketed by Iberia Group, Vueling and oneworld flights), Iberia Plus Gold and Iberia Singular customers (on flights operated and/or marketed by Iberia Group) will also have access when travelling with final destination Madrid on flights of more than 4 hours, regardless of the class they fly in.
+If your final destination is Madrid and you are in Business Class on a flight of more than four hours operated by Iberia Group, you will get access to this lounge.
+Iberia Plus Platinum customers (on flights operated and/or marketed by Iberia Group, Vueling and Oneworld flights), Iberia Plus Gold, and Iberia Singular customers (on flights operated and/or marketed by Iberia Group) will also have access when traveling with final destination Madrid on flights of more than 4 hours, regardless of the class they fly in.

 To access the lounge, go to Level -1 at the Arrivals Hall.
 This lounge is open 24 hours a day, 365 days a year.
 Note: None of these benefits applies to flights operated by Iberia for LEVEL IB26XX.